 Spirits, liqueurs, gin or Alsatian whisky

 It is sometimes ignored, but there are several artisanal distilleries still existing in Alsace: it must be said that there were at the time many distillers, particularly in the Val de Villé region.
-You should easily find the bottles of the Lehman distillery, or Nusbaumer distillery or Meyer distillery.
+Bottles from the Lehman distillery, the Nusbaumer distillery or the Meyer distillery should be easy to find.
 You can even buy Alsatian whiskey or gin!

 Bredele, the little Christmas cookies in Alsace